 One of the best times of the year to visit Vancouver’s Capilano Suspension Bridge is during Canyon Lights in the Christmas season.
 The lights are amazing!

-The evening holiday illuminations are usually up between mid-November until late January.
+The evening holiday illuminations are up between mid-November and January 19th in 2025.

 Click Capilano Suspension Bridge for the event’s official website.